digitallawyer/openlegaldictionary/_definitions/de-integro.md

 ---
 title: De Integro
 permalink: "/definitions/de-integro.html"
 body: Anew; a second time.
-As lt was before
+As it was before
 published_at: '2018-07-07'
 layout: post
 ---